neitzal/asi-tasks/README.md

 - **Room runner**:
     ![Room runner animation](img/rr_demo.gif)
-    Task: Given the first frame of the trajectory, predict color of the room the green dot will end up at.
+    Task: Given the first frame of the trajectory, predict color of the room in which the green dot will end up.

-# Dependencies
+## Dependencies

 - box2d==2.3.2
 - cairocffi==0.8.0